-Covering a Black Eye with Makeup
+How to Cover a Black Eye With Makeup

 Anyhow, I’ll begin with the basics.
-First wash your whole face with warm water, use a scrub if you like (never use soap on your face, it dries out the skin and can clog pores) or whatever cleanser you like.
+First, wash your whole face with warm water, use a scrub if you like (never use soap on your face, it dries out the skin and can clog pores) or whatever cleanser you like.
 I just use an everyday baby wipe, excellent for sensitive skin but not so much for makeup removal.
 Once clean, rinse with icy cold water to close your pores and pat dry with a towel (men should do this too, your buddies aren’t watching you in the bathroom and ladies love clean fresh skin).

-Next moisturise, there’s a million moisturisers out there that all do similar things.
+Next, moisturise, there’s a million moisturisers out there that all do similar things.
 I use Nivea but you just pick your favourite, Q10 plus is good for anti-aging (so my mother tells me and her skin is at least 20 years younger than her!) while my sister (acne-prone) uses Neutrogena’s Visibly Clear.
-My dad uses Sudocreme for eczema which is also good as a topical spot treatment but otherwise just pick your favourite.
+My dad uses Sudocreme for eczema which is also good as a topical spot treatment but otherwise, just pick your favourite.
 Men, I’m sure that the women you live with won’t notice you using theirs or if you live alone then buy one!
 Most moisturisers are cheap these days if you don’t have particular skin complaints or allergies.

 Next, examine the colour of your black-eye, it’s probably purple but could be red, black, blue, brown, yellow, green or even have sections of different colours all blending into each other.
 Make a note of this colour now because you’ll be needing it later.

-Grab a coverstick, girls you probably know what this is, for the guys it looks like skin-tone lipstick (but it isn’t lipstick so don’t search that section of the store!) and is a really thick concealer.
+Grab a coverstick.
+Girls, you probably know what this is, for the guys it looks like skin-tone lipstick (but it isn’t lipstick so don’t search that section of the store!) and is a really thick concealer.
 Cover the bruising entirely with the coverstick and blend the edges into your ‘normal skin by patting them with your fingertips or a blending brush.
 See, almost covered already!
 I wouldn’t go out with a massive circle of concealer around my eye though so let’s work on blending it into your face.

-Anyhow get your colour and apply it with a brush, fingers probably won’t get an accurate enough coverage here as you don’t want to get any outside the boarders of the bruising.
+Anyhow, get your colour and apply it with a brush, fingers probably won’t get an accurate enough coverage here as you don’t want to get any outside the borders of the bruising.
 Build the colour but keep it sheer; it’s much easier to add more than to take it all off.
 The advantages of using a powder eyeshadow are that they will set the coverstick (which can get quite sticky) and you won’t have to set them again with translucent powder.
 Mousse and cream eyeshadows will do the job as long as they’re set with translucent powder.
 An important point here is to dab the eyeshadow on, don’t sweep, swirl, brush it over the coverstick because it may rub and uncover the bruise beneath.

 Right so now we’re stuck with a bright yellow/green/orange (or whatever) eye which probably looks worse than when we started.
-Oops… No worries, just get your concealer (the one with the best coverage), not coverstick this time because we’re going to apply it with a brush rather than rubbing it straight on.
+Oops . . .
+No worries, just get your concealer (the one with the best coverage), not coverstick this time because we’re going to apply it with a brush rather than rubbing it straight on.
 Guys, this is probably going to be a problem because the women who live with you are not likely to be a perfect skintone match (the same goes for foundation).
 If they are, great!
 If not, it’s back to the shops.
 Get some of the concealer on the back of your hand and load your concealer brush (the big eyeshadow brush you get in a set will do, just make sure it’s clean as you don’t want eyeshadow tinted concealer.
-Then dab the product all over they eyeshadow, extending it a little bit outside of the edges.
-Try to blend this as much as you can into your ‘normal’ skin but remember to DAB!
+Then dab the product all over the eyeshadow, extending it a little bit outside of the edges.
+Try to blend this as much as you can into your ‘normal’ skin, but remember to DAB!
 Don’t start rubbing or smearing at this point as you’ll just rub off everything beneath.

 Looking more like skin again?
-Good, now wait five minutes for the concealer to dry and grab your foundation.
-A long lasting, high coverage foundation is critical; tinted moisturiser, powders and sheer foundations won’t blend into the eye area, not with that much coverage and you’ll end up with a weird ‘eyepatch’ effect.
+Good.
+Now, wait five minutes for the concealer to dry and grab your foundation.
+A long-lasting, high coverage foundation is critical; tinted moisturiser, powders and sheer foundations won’t blend into the eye area, not with that much coverage and you’ll end up with a weird ‘eyepatch’ effect.
 Apply the foundation to your face as normal (men, this means a little bit all over, right up to the hairline, blended down your neck and onto/behind your ears; this goes for some women too).
 When you get to your eye area, you’re best off using a sponge or foundation/stipple brush.
 If you know what you’re doing then use your finger but do not rub, do not use a circle motion, do not swipe, slide or glide your fingers while applying foundation because it WILL rub away the concealers.

-Now you should be hardly able to notice your eye (step back from the mirror, most people are not going to be three inches from your face), finish up the rest of your make-up, being especially careful with eyeliner/eye make-up, and viola!
+Now you should be hardly able to notice your eye (step back from the mirror, most people are not going to be three inches from your face), finish up the rest of your makeup, being especially careful with eyeliner/eye makeup, and viola!
 A whole new non-bruised you!